 Battery storage for residential solar energy is becoming increasingly popular in Australia – including in Canberra, ACT.
 If you’re a Canberra resident looking to install a battery storage system for your home, what are the main things that you need to consider?

 Solar Choice has developed a number of large-scale solar projects in the ACT, including the 600 kilowatt (kW) solar array on Amaroo School as well as the Mount Majura Solar Farm.
 We have also written extensively on the topics of solar power and energy storage, including a number of articles about the benefits of solar specifically in Canberra (e.g. here and here).
-This article takes a look at energy storage for home solar systems in the ACT.
+This article takes a look at battery storage for home solar systems in the ACT.

 Is storage worth it for you in Canberra?